-- prepare a standard 0.702 g/l iron (II) ammonium sulphate (NH4)2Fe(SO4)2 solution which provides a standard solution of 100 mg/l iron.
+- prepare a standard 0.702 g L-1 iron (II) ammonium sulphate (NH4)2Fe(SO4)2 solution which provides a standard solution of 100 mg L-1 iron.
 Prepare the solution as required and do not store.
-Prepare working standards spanning the usable range of the colour disc comparator by appropriate dilution; - measure the sample temperature before commencing the analysis; - after the kit manufacturer's specified reaction time has elapsed use the colour intensity of the sample to estimate the concentration of iron in the sample; - for details of the colorimetric method, see the method for the determination of silicate.
+Prepare working standards spanning the usable range of the colour disc comparator by appropriate dilution; - measure the sample temperature before commencing the analysis; - after the kit manufacturers specified reaction time has elapsed use, the colour intensity of the sample to estimate the concentration of iron in the sample; - for details of the colorimetric method, see the method for the determination of silicate.